 There are some complicated traditional Dominican meat dishes in our blog, and those are some of the jewels of our cuisine, but for a quick, satisfying, always-welcome meal, bring out the chuletas fritas.

-Fried smoked pork chop, a huge favorite with Dominicans, as it is quite easy and quick to make — you can have dinner ready in 15 minutes.
-I love it with tostones, Dominican sauteed onions, and avocado.
+Chuletas ahumadas fritas, a big Dominican favorite, is super easy and quick to make; you can have dinner ready in 15 minutes.
+I love it with tostones, sautéed Dominican onions, and avocado.

-It is, however, an acquired taste.
-It's also hard to find outside the Dominican Republic.
+However, it is an acquired taste.
+It is also hard to find outside of the Dominican Republic.

-Below I show you another version for people who are not fans of chuletas ahumadas, or can't find them.
+Below there's another version for people who are not fans of smoked chops, or can't find them.

-If you're not a fan of the texture and saltiness of chuleta ahumada, I have you covered.
+If you're not a fan of the flavor, texture or saltiness of chuleta ahumada, I have you covered.
 I have found a way to give chuleta fresca some of the flavors of chuleta ahumada, but resulting in juicier, less salty fried chuletas.